big-meel/big-meel/README.md

 ### Hi there 👋

-I'm Jameel Tomlinson, a Software Developer  always on the hunt for fun and interesting technologies to work with/on.
+I'm Jameel Tomlinson, a Software Engineer  always on the hunt for fun and interesting technologies to work with/on.

-- 🔭 I’m currently working on becoming a DevOps/SRE :desktop_computer: :keyboard:
+- 🔭 I’m currently working on becoming a Dev :desktop_computer: :keyboard:

 - 🌱 I’m currently learning how to leverage DevOps Practices and apply them  :computer: